smaddiso/pda-implementation-testing/testing_task_1.md

     end
   end

-  dif highest_card(card1 card2)
-  if card1.value > card2.value
+  dif highest_card(card1 card2)  # dif should be def, missing comma between parameters if card1.value > card2.value   # the if else should be indented
-    return card
+    return card                  # should be card1
   else
     return card2
   end
-end
-end
+end                              # indent to align with def end                              # extra end

 def self.cards_total(cards)
-  total
+  total                         # should be let total = 0
   for card in cards
     total += card.value
-    return "You have a total of" + total end end
+    return "You have a total of" + total  # missing space between of and the end quote end end
 ```